 Chips are a wonderful invention.
 They compliment one's sandwiches so well.
 Some people even put the chips INSIDE their sandwiches, which seems a little strange to me, but who am I to burst their happy chip bubble?

-wonderful addition to our American diet, I remembered my long-standing frustration with this food item.
+As I sat here reveling in this wonderful addition to our American diet, I remembered my long-standing frustration with this food item.
 Namely, why are chips made in anything BUT bite-size?
 Why are the large chips considered the "normal" size?
 The regular size should be re-named "crumble on your shirt" size!
 Why do they even make a chip that doesn't fit in a normal person's mouth? (some of you are pretty good a putting a shoe in your mouth so I imagine that a chip is nothing!)

 Think about it, either you attempt to stuff a whole chip in your mouth and end up with a nacho cheese powder ring around your lips, or you try to politely bite off a piece, and the whole chip crumbles into your lap!